Value of Sugar to the Canadian Economy

 British Columbia's food and beverage processing sector is the second largest manufacturing industry in the province.
 BC's beverage processing is the third largest in Canada and food processing is the fourth largest nationally.

-BC's food and beverage processing employs almost 35,000 Canadians with sales valued at over $10 billion (2018).
+BC's food and beverage processing employs approximately 39,000 Canadians with sales valued at over $14.2 billion (2022).
 A wide variety of locally processed food and beverage products use sugar as an important input, such as sweetened dairy products, cereals, baked goods, confectionery products, preserved fruits, and specialty food products.
-Rogers Sugar is strategically located to supply sugar to the majority of BC's food processing companies that are located in the lower mainland.
+Rogers Sugar is strategically located to supply sugar to the majority of BC's food processing companies that are located in the lower mainland (See also: BC Agriculture & Food Processing).

 The British Columbia food industry is dominated by a large number of small and medium sized firms which provide the industry with operational flexibility in responding to shifts in consumer tastes and preferences.
 These firms rely on a steady supply of high-quality, competitively priced Canadian sugar.